Heike Werner Gallery

 Generated ca. 1968

-»3D Checkerboard Pattern« is one of the iconic graphics of the Cybernetic Serendipity exhibition.
-It was used for the cover of the exhibition catalogue.
+»3D Checkerboard Pattern« is one of the most iconic graphics from the Cybernetic Serendipity exhibition, as it was used on the cover of the exhibition catalogue.
 As the 1968 Motif Edition text sheet describes it, this graphic visualizes the »bug problem« in calculus: »If four bugs are placed on the corners of a square and crawl towards each other, what path will they follow?« A basic pattern is created.
 The resulting graphic reproduces this basic pattern into a checkerboard and a »further progression shows the checkerboard as a three-dimensional entity, with a shape distorted by perspective transformations.«

 nach oben